Indhu: Release and reception

 Indhu was released on 14 April 1994.
-The Indian Express wrote "The film is hence dance oriented with the storyline given a go by".
+The Indian Express wrote that, given Prabhu Deva's reputation as a dancer, the director "has been careful enough not to attempt any drastic change in the image of Deva.
+The film is hence dance-oriented with the storyline given a go by".
 R. P. R. of Kalki praised Prabhu Deva's dance and Sarathkumar's acting but panned Ashok Kumar's cinematography as out of focus and also panned the vulgar dialogues and lyrics.
 The film's release in Malaysia was marred by heavy censorship, with several fight scenes omitted.

+Dropped spin-off

 It was reported that Pavithran was considering making a film titled Mookkuthi Kaasi featuring Sarathkumar's character from Indhu, and the project started in 1996.
 However Sarathkumar was ousted from the project soon after and replaced by Bhaskar Raj, who had appeared in Nethaji.
-The film, which also featured Kushboo and Roja, was later shelved.
+The film, which would have also featured Khushbu and Roja, was later shelved.